 Some software may be serialised and be set as “Rotating?” on the Item Master application.
 In this case the Rotating Asset field will become mandatory and you will need to choose the asset record.
 If you haven’t opened the details area for the table window you may receive the error “BMXAA1879E – Please specify a rotating asset.”

-This particular example will not work immediately because you cannot issue rotating items to an asset in a storeroom, the asset must exist in a non-inventory location first.
+This particular example will not work immediately because you cannot issue rotating items to an asset in a storeroom, the asset must exist in a non-inventory A physical place where assets exist and where work can be performed.
+More first.
 If you pressed OK now you will receive error message “BMXAA1756E – Cannot issue a rotating item VISIO to a storeroom HARDWARE.”.

 I have issued the asset 1980 from the HARDWARE storeroom to location OFF402.
 Now I should be able to issue the VISIO item to asset 1980.